markstringer-dti/markstringer-dti.github.io/dti.md

 Reason #1 - the business is chaotic.

-Software development itself isn't a chaotic activity, but software is often trying to track or profit from activities which are chaotic - a lot of entrepreneurial business is chaotic.
+Software development itself isn't a chaotic activity.
+But software is often trying to track or profit from activities which are chaotic.
+A lot of entrepreneurial business is chaotic.
 In fact, if it weren't chaotic, it probably wouldn't be a properly entrepreneurial business.

 Let's say you've come up with the genius idea of social network for pets.
 Nobody has done this before!
 There might be a good reason!
 Is it a good idea?
 Who knows.
 The only real way to find out is to do it.

 Reason #2 - misapplying a different problem space

 What happens if you treat flying a passenger airliner as if it's baking a cake?
 Bad things probably.
 Treating a complicated problem like it's a simple problem doesn't work that well.
-Similarly, treating a complex problem like software development as if it's a complicated problem (like being trained to fly a plane) doesn't work that well either.
-Similarly, trying to manage the chaotic space with the kinds of approaches that work in the complex space doesn't work.
+Treating a complex problem like software development as if it's a complicated problem doesn't work that well either.
+Trying to manage the chaotic space with the kinds of approaches that work in the complex space doesn't work.
 But I've just realised, this isn't chaos.
 This is what Dave Snowdon (the developer of the Cynefin framework) puts in the middle of the Cynefin diagram.
 It's the black hole in the middle.

 This isn't chaos, this is disorder.
 It isn't chaos that I'm scared of.
 It's disorder.